rcgsheffield/sheffield_hpc/stanagepilot/software/apps/gromacs.rst

     Please also ensure you consult the right version of the documentation as more modern versions of GROMACS are likely to have numerous differences.

-GROMACS can run using 2 different parallel environments, ``smp`` and ``mpi``, in addition to being able to use GPU acceleration.
+GROMACS can run using in ``smp`` parallel environment, in addition to being able to use GPU acceleration.
 Examples of these types of batch submission can be seen below.

 Using GMX